GNOME/gjs/win32/README.txt

 Instructions for building GJS on Visual Studio
 ==============================================
-Building the GJS on Windows is now supported using Visual Studio versions 2013 or later in both 32-bit and 64-bit (x64) flavors, via NMake Makefiles.
-Due to C++-11 usage, Visual Studio 2012 or earlier is not supported.
+Building the GJS on Windows is now supported using Visual Studio versions 2017 15.6.x or later in both 32-bit and 64-bit (x64) flavors, via NMake Makefiles.
+Due to C++-14 usage, Visual Studio 2015 or earlier is not supported, nor is Visual Studio 2017 15.5.x or earlier, as the compiler flag /Zc:externConstexpr is needed.

 You will need the following items to build GJS using Visual Studio:
 -SpiderMonkey 60 (mozjs-60)
 -GObject-Introspection (G-I) 1.41.4 or later
--GLib 2.50.x or later, (which includes GIO, GObject, and the associated tools) -Cairo including Cairo-GObject support, unless NO_CAIRO=1 is specified.
+-GLib 2.54.x or later, (which includes GIO, GObject, and the associated tools) -Cairo including Cairo-GObject support, unless NO_CAIRO=1 is specified.
 -GTK+-3.20.x or later, unless NO_GTK=1 is specified.
 -and anything that the above items depends on.